axel-ac/vikings-sass/README.md

-# Bootstrap Web Page
+# Vikings Sass
 ## Description
-Our goal in this project is to create a web page using bootstrap 5 at a basic level.
+Our goal in this project is to create a web page using Sass.
 ## Project Skeleton
 ```
-Boostrap-Project (folder)
+vikings-sass (folder)
 |
 |----readme.md
 |----img (folder)